 From 3 to 11 July 2017, The Hague Academy convened 25 civil servants representing eight countries for a training on social affairs and employment in the MENA region.
 This was the first in a two-series professional development training of the 2017 Shiraka Programme, formerly known as the MATRA South Programme.

 Launched by the Netherlands Ministry of Foreign Affairs in 2016, the Shiraka programme aims to support sustainable democratic transition in the Middle East and North Africa (MENA) region.
-Three pillars form the training approach to the Shiraka program: citizen, state and economy.

 Following introductions on Monday, the participants received an overview of the trends in the labour market, policy challenges and overall approach to social inclusion in The Netherlands.
 These topics provided the foundation for the week ahead where each day explored a unique set of theory and practice.